 Why Is There a Need for PFLAG?

 The LGBTQIA community is one of the minority groups in Australia that lives with discrimination, inequality and injustice.
 (Note the emerging acronyms, SOGII – Sexual Orientation Gender Identity & Intersex, and MOGAI – Marginalized Orientations, Gender identities, And Intersex, for this community.)

-Information about LGBTQIA rights can be found at this Wikipedia page via this link.
-The Human Rights Commissioner of Australia has recently released a 2015 report which you can find via this link.
-Whilst legal protections exist against discriminative practices in Australia, particularly since 2013 with the passing of the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Bill, in reality, many LGBTQIA people regularly face verbal and physical bullying, and violence in their daily lives.
-Despite the majority of Australians supporting same sex marriage, the Marriage Act is yet to be amended, with same sex partnerships recognized only as de facto relationships.
-See this link.
+The Human Rights Commissioner of Australia released a 2015 report on LGBTIQIA rights.
+Information can also be found on Wikipedia.
+Whilst legal protections exist against discriminative practices in Australia, particularly since 2013 with the passing of the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Bill, in reality many LGBTQIA people regularly face verbal and physical bullying and violence in their daily lives.

 As parents and friends of loved ones who identify as LGBTQIA, we believe it is important that they are able to live their lives with honesty and integrity without the fear of discrimination, ostracism or abuse, should they disclose their sexual orientation.

 For those who are not accepted, they know they are welcome and supported by our group.

 We feel that it is important to not just support our children and friends, but to stand beside them.